-The Elizabethan building was heavily remodelled in the 18th century, when a striking stable block was added with an eye-catching clock tower.
-At the same time a set of wyvern gates were built by Richard Trevor, Bishop of Durham.
+The Elizabethan building was heavily remodelled in the 18th century when a striking stable block was added with an eye-catching clock tower.
+At the same time, a set of wyvern gates were built by Richard Trevor, Bishop of Durham.
 The interiors are a perfect example of an English manor house, with a mix of architecture spanning the last 4 centuries.
-The house has only recently been restored to its historical splendour, a project funded by a sale of a painting by Rubens to the Tate Britain Gallery in London for £5 million in 2008.
+The house has only recently been restored to its historical splendour, a project funded by a sale of a painting by Rubens to the Tate Britain Gallery in London for 5 million pounds in 2008.

 Glynde is best known for its series of outdoor concerts, which are extremely popular.
 If you intend to visit, I strongly suggest booking as early as possible!
 The house and gardens are open on selected days throughout the summer.

 Address: The Street, Glynde, Lewes, East Sussex, England, BN8 6SX

 Location: 3 miles east of Lewes, off the A27